thorntonmc/mt/README.md

-# mtee - mt's tee implementation
+# mt - mt's tee implementation

 mostly an exercise. implementing `tee` with some extensions